andysan/rfchameleon-fw/README.md

 the same family (e.g., CC2500) will likely work but are untested.

 # Supported boards

+## RF Chameleon CC1101

+The RF Chameleon CC1101 board is a custom board based on an ST STM32F401 MCU and a Texas Instruments CC1101 radio.

+Build the firmware using the following command:

+    west build -b rfccc1101 -d build.rfccc1101 rfchameleon/app

+To flash the board, connect USB while simultaneously pressing the boot button.
+This will activate the chip's built-in ROM bootloader.
+The firmware can then be flashed with the default flasher (USB DFU):

+    west flash -d build.nrf52

+The board has a Tag Connect TC2050 debug header that can be used with common off-the-shelf debuggers.
+The board support files contain presets for ST-Link (OpenOCD), BlackMagic Probe, and J-Link.

 ## Nordic Semiconductor nRF52840 DK with TI CC1101